safra36/RageMP-BigData/README.md

 /*
     Send a big data to a player

-    @player -> valid muliplayer player object
+    @param player valid muliplayer player object
-    @eventName -> the event which is defined on client-side (just a normal event name)
+    @param eventName the event which is defined on client-side (just a normal event name)
-    @DataArray -> It's an array of data like how player.call works, and it supports all types of data (objects, numbers, strings with no effect on the typing!)
+    @param DataArray It's an array of data like how player.call works, and it supports all types of data (objects, numbers, strings with no effect on the typing!)
  */
-player.callBig(eventName, DataArray)
+player.callBig(eventName, DataArray, dataReceived)

 /*
     Send a big data to all players

-    @eventName -> the event which is defined on client-side (just a normal event name)
+    @param eventName the event which is defined on client-side (just a normal event name)
-    @DataArray -> It's an array of data like how player.call works, and it supports all types of data (objects, numbers, strings with no effect on the typing!
+    @param DataArray It's an array of data like how player.call works, and it supports all types of data (objects, numbers, strings with no effect on the typing!
- */
-mp.players.callBig(eventName, DataArray)
+    @callback dataReceived Optinal callback triggers when the data is received in full by the client */ mp.players.callBig(eventName, DataArray)

 /*
     Set a big shared variable on players

-    @name -> name of the data
+    @param name name of the data
-    @data -> any type of data
+    @param data any type of data
- */
-player.setBigVariable(name, data)
+    @callback dataReceived Optinal callback triggers when the data is received in full by the client */ player.setBigVariable(name, data, dataReceived)

 /*
     Get a previously set shared data on the client
-    @name -> name of the data
+    @param name name of the data
  */
 player.getBigVariable(name)

+/*
+    Set a big private data on client which is only set on a certain client, access it on server-side with player.privateData[dataName]

+    @param name name of the data
+    @param data any type of data
+    @callback dataReceived Optinal callback triggers when the data is received in full by the client */ player.setPrivateData(name, data, dataReceived)

+/*
+    Delete private data on server-side and client-side

+    @param name name of the data
+ */
+player.deletePrivateData(name)

 ```

 ## Server-Side Events